bcdev/zappend/README.md

     specifying a function that generates the slice datasets and an iterable providing the arguments for the function.
     This is similar how the Python `map()` built-in works.
+* xcube server API?
+  - API to append to an existing zarr by submitting a slice to the API.

 ### To be considered